On Emergent Social World Models -- Evidence for Functional Integration of Theory of Mind and Pragmatic Reasoning in Language Models: Introduction

-This dichotomy structures our investigation, even if itis a simplification in several respects.
+The two hypotheses structure our investigation, even if this dichotomy is a simplification in several respects.
 The repurposing of computational mechanisms likely exists along a continuum rather than as a binary distinction, and the constructed domains of pragmatic and ToM-reasoning may themselves lack internal homogeneity.
-To acknowledge this general question of the level of granularity at which function sharing should be investigated, we build on recent like-minded work \cite{ma-etal-2023-towards-holistic} and investigate LMs' ToM capabilities while taking into account the ATOMS framework, short for ``Aspects in Theory Of Mind Space,'' which identifies seven subcategories in ToM abilities \citep{beaudoin2020systematic} (described in more detail in Appendix~\ref{sec:app:atoms}).
+To acknowledge this general question of the level of granularity at which function sharing should be investigated, we investigate LMs' ToM capabilities while taking into account the ``Aspects in Theory Of Mind Space'' (ATOMS) framework.
+ATOMS identifies seven fine-grained subcategories in ToM abilities (\citealp{beaudoin2020systematic}; beliefs, intentions, desires, emotions, knowledge, percepts, mentalistic understanding of non-literal communication; described in detail in Appendix~\ref{sec:app:atoms}).
+We conduct evaluations of LMs on datasets tapping into different ATOMS, building on like-minded work \cite{ma-etal-2023-towards-holistic}.

+\paragraph{Related Work \& Contributions} Our paper builds on ideas from numerous studies in psychology and cognitive science, showing that Theory of Mind enables humans to interpret others' actions as causally driven by these mental states \citep[e.g.,][]{beaudoin2020systematic, goodman2006intuitive, wimmer1983beliefs}.
+A longstanding tradition in philosophy, linguistics, and cognitive science conceptualizes communication as a specialized form of goal-directed action \cite{austin1975things, Grice1975:Logic-and-Conve}, such that understanding language is, in principle, structurally similar to interpreting non-linguistic actions, and has also been conceptualized as interlocutors engaging in probabilistic recursive reasoning about each other's mental states \citep{Grice1975:Logic-and-Conve, goodman2016pragmatic}.